Is NP Thyroid Any Good?

 If you are thinking about making the switch then I would recommend that you go ahead and give it a try.

-But, before you do, you should be aware that MOST doctors tend to underdose NDT medications and this DOES impact how you feel on it.
+But, before you do, you should be aware that MOST doctors tend to underdose NDT medications and this DOES impact how you feel about it.

 It’s not fair for you to switch from a high dose of levothyroxine to a small dose of NP thyroid and then to make your assessment on whether or not it works based on that experience.